pantheon-systems/documentation/source/content/guides/multisite/02-considerations.md

 Let's review each point at depth.

 ## The Decision is Permanent
 The choice between running classic single-site WordPress or a WordPress Site Network is permanent.
 Once you perform the initial configuration (which is relatively straightforward to do), it's technically challenging to switch back to single-site, and not supported on Pantheon.
+Similarly, switching from a single-site to a WordPress Site Network requires migrating the code, database, and files of the single-site into a new Wordpress Site Network.

 ## Choose Between Subdirectories and Subdomains
 When configuring a WordPress Site Network, you'll need to choose between using subdirectories or subdomains.